-Let’s be honest, standing in a queue of cars to get a better view of whatever wildlife has been spotted is not great at all.
+Standing in a queue of cars to get a better view of wildlife that has been spotted could be better.
 You can rest assured that, in Kafue, this will never happen.
-This is one of the few places where the natural untouched beauty of Mother Earth can still be experienced and appreciated.
+It is one of the few places where the untouched natural beauty of Mother Earth can still be experienced and appreciated.
 Here you can revel in the wild solitude and reconnect with nature.

-Although man-made, the Itezhi-Tezhi Lake is one of the most striking features of the Kafue landscape.
-Stretching over 340 km2, it is almost the same size as the Island of Grenada, which is twice the size of Washington D.C.
-It’s almost impossible to imagine, and what is even more striking is that even the lake seems to disappear when compared to the sheer vastness of the 22 400 km2 park.
+Although artificial, Itezhi-Tezhi Lake is one of the most striking features of the Kafue landscape.
+Stretching over 340 km2, it is almost the same size as the Island of Grenada.
+It's beautiful beyond compare and even more striking because even this vast lake seems to disappear in the sheer vastness of the 22 400 km² conservation area.

-More than 500 bird species can be seen flying around in Kafue, so remember to pack your binoculars - you won’t be putting them down often!
-Pel’s fishing owl, bee eaters, kingfishers, African fin-foot, Goliath herons, wattled cranes, hornbills, vultures, eagles and many more live and breed in the Zambian wetlands.
+More than 450 bird species fly around in Kafue, so remember to pack your binoculars - you will only be putting them down sometimes!
+Pel's fishing owl, bee-eaters, kingfishers, African fin-foot, Goliath herons, wattled cranes, hornbills, vultures, eagles, and many more live and breed in the Zambian wetlands.

 Guests are met on arrival at O R Tambo International Airport in Johannesburg and assisted with transferring to an international flight to Lusaka.
-From Lusaka, guests are connected onto a light aircraft to Kafue National Park in north-western Zambia.
-You will be driven to camp from the resident airport in a 4X4 vehicle by a camp ranger.
+From Lusaka, guests connect to a light aircraft to Kafue National Park in north-western Zambia.
+A camp ranger will drive you to camp from the resident airport in a 4X4 vehicle.

 The weather plays an integral park to visiting Kafue, as during the wetter summer season from November to April the plains are flooded, which makes a large part of the park inaccessible.
 The wet season does, however, transform the area, and its lush greenery is rather spectacular to see.
 Luckily there are camps that do stay open all year round.The best time to visit would be during the dry season from June to October, when most of the park is accessible.
 The park is fairly large and the climate varies from area to area, and as such some parts of the park do go below zero degrees in the winter.
 The dry season is also the best time for game viewing and boat cruises are available throughout the year as well.

-The sheer diversity of wildlife in the Kafue National Park can rival any reserve in the world.
-It contains four of the Big Five, excluding the rhinoceros.
-Leopard sightings in the forested areas are so common visitors are basically guaranteed to spot this highly elusive predator.
-Very large prides of lions of up to 20 strong move throughout the reserve, and cheetahs are plentiful, especially in the north.
+Kafue contains four of the Big Five, excluding the rhinoceros.
+Leopard sightings in forested areas are such common occurrence visitors are guaranteed to spot this highly elusive predator.
+Large prides of lions of up to 20 strong move throughout the reserve, and cheetahs are plentiful, especially in the north.
 Kafue is also a stronghold for the endangered African wild dog.
-Although wild dogs are never easy to spot, Kafue provides ample opportunity to see them, due to the fact that the world’s largest population exists within this park.
+Although wild dogs are never easy to spot, Kafue provides ample opportunity to see them because this park has the world's largest population.

-Elephants are seen frequently.
-The Kafue River, along with its tributaries, contain large pods of hippos as well as some of the largest crocodiles in Southern Africa.
-An extremely large variety of antelope are found in this park.
-Big herds of puku and red lechwe occur.
-Rare and elusive species like blue and yellow-backed duiker, sitatunga, roan and sable are almost common place.
-Other mammals include pangolin, aardvark, bush baby, honey badger and much more.
-It is also a birder's paradise, with an amazing 491 species that have been documented, including the endemic Chaplin's’s barbet.
+Elephants are abundant.
+The Kafue River and its tributaries contain large pods of hippos and some of the largest crocodiles in Southern Africa.
+You will encounter large herds of puku and red lechwe.
+Rare and elusive species like blue and yellow-backed duiker, sitatunga, roan, and sable are almost commonplace.
+Other mammals include pangolin, aardvark, bush baby, honey badger, and much more.
+It is a birder's paradise, with an impressive 491 species documented, including the endemic Chaplin's barbet.

 Kafue is both the oldest and biggest national park in Zambia.
-The area is predominantly covered by Miombo woodland, grassland and shrubland, although wooden grasslands, riparian forest, and acacia woodland areas are also found in the park.
-Northern Kafue is known as the Busanga Plains: a rolling plateau of miombo woodland, mopane woodland and in some areas grassy dambos (shallow wetlands).
-The area is also veined by many tributaries of the Kafue River, which in turn create corridors of hardwood riverine forests which can only be navigated by traditional mokoro boats (dugout canoes) in the rainy seasons.
+The area is predominantly covered by Miombo woodland, grassland, and shrubland, although wooden grasslands, riparian forests, and acacia woodland areas occur.
+Northern Kafue is known as the Busanga Plains: a rolling plateau of miombo woodland, mopane woodland, and grassy dambos (shallow wetlands) in some areas.
+The area is veined by many tributaries of the Kafue River, which in turn create corridors of hardwood riverine forests which can only be navigated by traditional mokoro boats (dugout canoes) in the rainy seasons.

-The park includes various wetlands, such as the Busanga Swamps in the far north-western region, the Kafue Flats, Lukanga and Lushwishi Swamps, which are listed as wetlands of international importance under the Ramsar Convention.
-These lush areas and the variety of ecosystem types are of critical importance to the various animals they support, such as the wattled crane, and cheetah.
-The tree islands found along these strips are also well-known because of the sheer size of some of the species that can be found.
+The park includes various wetlands, such as the Busanga Swamps in the far north-western region, the Kafue Flats, Lukanga, and Lushwishi Swamps, listed as wetlands of international importance under the Ramsar Convention.
+These lush areas and the variety of ecosystem types are critical to the animals they support.
 Sycamore figs and baobab trees are some of the most prominent and also culturally significant in the area.

 A variety of safari opportunities are available in the park.
-Birding safaris are a very popular activity in Kafue, and specialist birding drives accompanied by expert game rangers are available for bird-lovers.
-Day and night drives in 4x4 vehicles are an excellent way to view larger game and to cover more ground.
-Walking safaris mean that guests can experience the terrain in a more hands-on manner.
-These safaris are usually offered in the evenings because of the intense heat, and overnight camping opportunities are available.
-During the rainy season, safaris on the Kafue River by means of mokoro are an exciting and unique way to explore the surrounds.
+Birding safaris are a prevalent activity in Kafue, and specialist birding drives accompanied by expert game rangers are available.
+Day and night drives in 4x4 vehicles are an excellent way to view larger animals and cover more ground.
+Walking safaris mean guests can experience the terrain more hands-only.
+During the rainy season, safaris on the Kafue River using mokoros are an exciting and unique way to explore the surroundings.

-At certain times of the year, hot air ballooning can be done in the park, which offer a breathtaking aerial view of the grasslands, wetlands and also larger animals roaming the rolling plains.
-Additionally, it makes for spectacular sunrises and sunsets across the vast expanse of the African wilderness, and is a great opportunity for photographers and cinematographers to film the landscape.
-Fishing is also allowed in the park, and pike and barbell are regularly caught off the banks of the Kafue River and her estuaries.
-At night, it’s best to be on your back, looking at the stars that seem to dominate the landscape from a million miles away.
+At certain times of the year, hot air ballooning is available in the park, offering a breathtaking aerial view of the grasslands, wetlands, and larger animals roaming the rolling plains.
+Additionally, it makes for spectacular sunrises and sunsets across the vast expanse of this African safari area and is an excellent opportunity for photographers and cinematographers to film the landscape.
+Fishing is also allowed in the park, and pike and barbells are regularly caught off the banks of the Kafue River and her estuaries.
+At night, it's best to be on your back, looking at the stars that seem to dominate the landscape from a million miles away.